 7. Set Your Rent Price

 Setting the right rental price maximizes your profits while attracting more tenants.
 Your best bet is to check listings for similar apartments in the same neighborhoods.
-Look through Brixbid’s online listings to get an idea of what to charge in different areas of Chicago.
+Look through Brixbid’s online listings to get an idea of what to charge in different areas.

 The price of your listing can also change based on the view, amenities, and floor levels.
 The higher the floor, the more desirable the apartment is, unless you’re renting out a walk-up.